 Adafruit NeoPixel LED rings fit perfectly inside the eyecups of most 50mm round goggles — a very common size.
 It’s almost as if these rings were made with this project in mind!

 This is a soldering project, albeit a small one.
 You will need the common soldering paraphernalia of a soldering iron, solder and tools for cutting and stripping wire.

 You’ll need some method of securing the electronics inside the goggles.
 Hot-melt glue (requiring a glue gun) works well for this.
 Watch your fingers!
 Or craft glue (such as E6000) is an Adafruit favorite.
 Tape could be used for a quick and temporary setup.

 We have a DIY kit with all the necessary pieces (including goggles), or you can “bring your own goggles” for a custom-made design.

-If you already have a favorite pair of goggles that you’d rather build this around (these German goggles from Restoration Hardware are pretty cool), then you just need to add the electronic parts linked above.
+If you already have a favorite pair of goggles that you’d rather build this around, then you just need to add the electronic parts linked above.
 You also then have the option of stepping up to a larger 500 mAh LiPoly battery or a less costly 3x AAA battery case.
 You’ll need to provide your own wire and perhaps some heat-shrink tubing.